mendax1234/logseq-cusgit-theme/README.md

 - Simple but functional colors

-- Remove border-bottom for heading2, and make `<hr>` slim for title partition in blockbody.
+- Remove border-bottom for heading, and make `<hr>` slim for title partition in blockbody.

 - Make tippy window like responsive card instead of filling the screen and obscuring text